jogp10/GongasMaze/README.txt

 PROGRAM DEVELOPMENT STATE:

-//(say here if all the objectives were accomplished or, otherwise, wich ones were not achieved, and also what improvements were made, if any)
+//(say here if all the objectives were accomplished or, otherwise, which ones were not achieved, and also what improvements were made, if any)

-MAINN DIFFICULTIES:
+MAIN DIFFICULTIES:

 //(describe here the main difficulties that you faced when developping the program)